 - From a desire to recycle organic wastes and to avoid the requirement to have sewage sludge removed by tanker.

-No. In customer surveys no respondents have reported odour problems.
+No. In customer surveys no respondents have reported odour problems with well managed toilets.